-You can use these to help the user figure out quickly what the result was.
-You should probably include some kind of message if you feel the status code is not descriptive enough like we discussed in the Error handling section.
-Once again, be pragmatic, help the user by using a limited number of codes and descriptive messages.
+We can use these to help the user figure out quickly what the result was.
+We should probably include some kind of message if you feel the status code is not descriptive enough like we discussed in the Error handling section.
+Once again, we need to be pragmatic, help the user by using a limited number of codes and descriptive messages.

 You can find the complete HTTP Status codes list, as well as other helpful HTTP stuff here, summarized on CodeMaze.

 Every request should be made over HTTPS.

 There are many tricks to improve the security of your REST API, but you must be cautious when implementing them, because of the stateless nature of REST.
 Remembering the state of the last request goes out of the window, and the client is where the state should be stored and verified.

 Timestamping and logging requests can help a bit too.

 There is much more to be said on this topic, but it is out of the scope of this post.
 We have a nice post on HTTP Security here on CodeMaze if you want to learn more about that.

 You’ve already written your REST API and it has been very successful and many people have used it and are happy with it.
 But you have that juicy new functionality that breaks other parts of the system.
 The breaking change.

 Never fear, there is a solution for that!

 Before we start making your API, we can version it by prefixing the endpoints with the API version: